fwaris/OnnxVision/readme.md

 Enter a prompt; select an image and click on Infer.
 Note first time may be slow as the model is loaded into GPU memory.
 Use Ctr-c to exit the application and release the GPU memory.

-## Configuration
-The application needs two configured values from appSettings.json
-- ModelPath: Directory that contains the Onnx vision model
-- ModelInstanceCount: The number of model instances to load in the GPU.
-The system will be able to handle that many concurrent requests.
-The instance count depends on the size of the GPU.

 ## Service / batch usage
 - [TestService.fsx](src/OnnxVision.Server/scripts/TestService.fsx) shows how the vision service can be called via http, for a single image.
 - [TestBatch.fsx](src/OnnxVision.Server/scripts/TestBatch.fsx) shows how process a batch of images in parallel using throttled calls.
-Note for
+    - In a test run about 1000 images were processed in 3 minutes using 4 model instances on an nVidia A100 GPU